RFLXN/image-creation-bot/README.md

 * Put your Lora models in `resource/sd-files/models/Lora`.
 * Put your VAE models in `resource/sd-files/models/VAE`.

-This files will be copied into webui or automatic files.
+This files will be linked into webui or automatic files.

 ## Setting preset